$250 PROPERTY TAX DEDUCTION FOR VETERANS OR SURVIVING SPOUSES

 N.J.S.A.
 54:4-3.30 et seq.

-100% permanently and totally disabled war veterans or the unmarried surviving spouses of such disabled war veterans are granted a full property tax exemption on their dwelling house and the lot on which it is situated.
+100% permanently and totally disabled veterans or the unmarried surviving spouses of such disabled veterans are granted a full property tax exemption on their dwelling house and the lot (with limits on acreage) on which it is situated.

-To qualify, you must be an honorably discharged disabled veteran who had active service in time of war in the US Armed Forces, or the unmarried surviving spouse of such a disabled veteran.
-Unmarried surviving spouses of servicepersons who died in active service in time of war also qualify.
-Wartime service-connected disability must be certified by the US Department of Veterans Affairs (VA.)
+To qualify, you must be an honorably discharged disabled veteran who had active service in the US Armed Forces, or the unmarried surviving spouse of such a disabled veteran, or the unmarried surviving spouse of serviceperson who died while in active duty.
+Service-connected disability must be certified by the US Department of Veterans Affairs (VA.)

 You must be the full or partial owner and a permanent resident in the dwelling and legal resident of New Jersey.
 In the case of surviving spouses, the deceased spouse must also have been a legal resident of New Jersey.